Country profile Morocco

 Embassy

-The Netherlands is represented in Morocco via its embassy in the capital Rabat, led by Ambassador Mr. Jeroen Roodenburg.
-The Head of the economic department is Mr. Luc Schillings and the Agricultural Counselor for Northern Africa is Mr. Jaap Satter (starting in autumn 2022).
+The Netherlands is represented in Morocco via its embassy in the capital Rabat, led by Ambassador Mr. Dirk Jan Nieuwenhuis.
+The Agricultural Counselor for Northern Africa is Mr. Jaap Satter.
+(Since autumn 2022).

 Morocco